dogeystamp/geode-piano/README.md

 - Many jumper cables (40 male-to-female, ? male-to-male)
 - Two alligator clips
 - Breadboard
+- (optional) 1 debug probe, could be a second Raspberry Pi Pico
+    - and necessary wires to use it, for example
+        - 3-pin JST-SH cable
+        - data micro-USB to USB cable

 For the ribbon cable sockets, open up your piano and find the ribbon cables.
 Unplug them from the PCB, and count the amount of pins on them.